 The Festival site is delimited on the north by the St. Lawrence River, on the west by a mature forest of deciduous trees (trembling aspen) and on the east by a field that opens onto a forest of conifers.
 The site is articulated around two perpendicular axes.

-The north-south axis is defined by a geometric grid of identical rectangular spaces that are 10 m x 20 m.
+The north-south axis is defined by a geometric grid of identical rectangular spaces that are 10 x 20 meters.
 These sunny and open spaces possess one entry/exit from the West and/or the East.
 They are separated from each other by a filter of trees (birch, maple and linden) underplanted with ground covers or inert materials.

-The west-east axis consists of a series of garden rooms that are variable in size and of irregular configurations (from 150 m2 to 250 m2).
-Surrounded by mature confers (mostly white spruce) and poplars, these garden rooms are shadier than those on the grid.
-They mostly have a single entrance/exit from the access road but offer filtered views to the St. Lawrence.
+The west-east axis consists of a series of garden rooms that are variable in size and of irregular configurations (from 150 m to 250 m).
+Surrounded by mature conifers (mostly white spruce) and poplars, these garden rooms are shadier than those on the grid.
+They mostly have a single entrance/exit from the access road.
+Some offer filtered views to the St. Lawrence.

-The natural soil is clay and designs and designers should take into consideration that the water table is about 1.5 meters below the surface.
+The natural soil is clay and the water table is about 1.5 meters below the surface.
 Excavation is possible, but extensive excavation should be avoided.
-All of the sites have adequate soil and subsurface drains.
+All the sites have adequate soil and subsurface drains.
 All sites have access to water and electricity.